tomibiro/groovyScript_Runner/README.md

 5, you will find the created .jar file in \modules\my-groovy-executor\build\libs\

-10, copy this jar to the Liferay's \deploy folder or to the mounted container's folder (e.g. \groovy_script_runner folder in the docker config)
+10, copy this jar to the Liferay's \deploy folder or to the mounted container's \deploy folder